The Deligne-Simpson Problem: Introduction

 The sufficiency is proved in \cite{CBSh}.
 In section \ref{s:mainproof} we prove necessity (the combination of Lemma~\ref{l:dspmulcorr} and Theorem~\ref{t:mainthmformultpreproj}).

 This result was already announced in \cite{CBicm}.
-The original plan was to prove the results of section~\ref{s:exttub} along the lines of \cite[Theorem 9.1]{CBmm}, with parabolic sheaves and their connections replacing representations of quivers and deformed preprojective algebras.
+The original plan was to prove the results of section~\ref{s:exttub} along the lines of \cite[Theorem 9.1]{CBmm}, with parabolic bundles and their connections replacing representations of quivers and deformed preprojective algebras.
 However, the general position argument used in \cite{CBmm} turned out to be difficult to write up, so this paper is based on the argument of~\cite{CBHu} instead.

-A draft of this paper, including a complete proof, was written in May 2018.
-Our plan was to combine it with results of the second author on coherent sheaves on weighted projective lines and connections on such sheaves, clarifying and improving the results in~\cite{CBcw}.
-Partial results along these lines were included in his 2023 Habilitation thesis \cite{Hh}, and he announced a solution of the DSP along these lines in his lectures at the 21st International Conference on Representations of Algebras in Shanghai in August 2024.
-But this work is still not written up.
-With the announcement of another proof, obtained independently by Cheng Shu \cite{Shu}, this slow approach is no longer tenable, and so the present paper is based on the draft from 2018.
+A draft of this paper was completed already in 2018.
+Our plan was to combine the draft with results of the second author on coherent sheaves on weighted projective lines and connections on such sheaves, clarifying and improving the results in~\cite{CBcw}.
+These results appeared in the second author's 2023 Habilitation thesis \cite{Hh}, and he announced a solution of the Deligne-Simpson Problem using them in his lectures at the 21st International Conference on Representations of Algebras in Shanghai in August 2024.
+But that work is still not completely written up, and with the announcement of another proof of the Deligne-Simpson Problem, obtained independently by Cheng Shu \cite{Shu}, we decided to revert back to the original, more direct, approach from 2018.